 1. Introduce yourself and explain why you want the plasmid

 Remember that you are essentially asking your colleague for a favor.
 Yes, if a scientist publishes a plasmid, there is an obligation to distribute it, but remember who put in the work to make the reagent.
 Explain who you are, where you found out about the plasmid, and if possible, explain how you might be using it.
-An ethical scientist should provide you with the plasmid regardless of how you’re using it, but if you can demonstrate that you’re not a direct competitor, that might move things along for you.
+An ethical scientist should provide you with the plasmid (and an annotated map of the plasmid) regardless of how you’re using it, but if you can demonstrate that you’re not a direct competitor, that might move things along for you.

 2. Pay for shipping